OpenVidu/openvidu-tutorials/openvidu-mvc-java/README.md

 		}
 	}
 	```
-	The code executed in `session.html` _< scrpipt >_ tag would also be the same.
+	The code executed in `session.html` _< script >_ tag would also be the same.
 After the `Session.publish()` method has been succesful, both users will be seeing each other's video, as well as the username and the nickname below it.

 4. **Users leave the video-call**